Cook smarter

 Key Skill Keeping uniform thickness for even cooking

-How to julienne step by step
+How do you julienne step by step?

 The technique varies slightly depending on the vegetable, but the principle is the same: create flat surfaces, then cut into planks, then cut planks into strips.